“Hey, when you wanted to leave,” my Contracts Manager asked me at the closure stage of my previous project. “One month!” I replied.

 Interview Questions for a Planning Engineer contain versatility of information regarding all the project management fields.

 The planning engineer is one of the most critical people in any project.
-All the project related information is on his/her fingertips all the time, and you call it right hand of any project manager.
+All the project related information is on his/her fingertips all the time, and you call it the right hand of any project manager.

 Let’s see what kind of questions a planning engineer have to face in an interview.